-Most companies have an outline of their financial, marketing and sales strategies, but ask them about HR strategy and you’ll usually get a blank stare.
+Most companies have an outline of their financial, marketing and sales strategies, but ask them about a HR strategy and you’ll usually get a blank stare.
 This doesn’t make a lot of sense when you consider that people are, more often than not, your biggest cost and the #1 driver of success (or failure).

-Your HR Strategy outlines the people and performance priorities, investment and resources you need to support your business strategy.
+Your HR strategy outlines the people and performance priorities, investment and resources you need to support your business strategy.
 It prioritises the pillars or levers you need to engage to achieve your goals and provides a roadmap, typically including a workforce plan.

 In designing your HR strategy we work with you to first develop a strong understanding of your business model, financials, objectives, positioning, brand promises, current people systems and core strategies for the future.
 This includes a ‘sleeves up’ fact-find and analysis process.